FIN-012: Scholarship/Fellowship Payments to Foreign Nationals

 Scholarship payments to foreign nationals (both nonresident and resident aliens) from countries having a tax treaty in force with the U.S. may be exempt from tax liability.
 A list of these treaties may be found in Table 3 of IRS Publication 901 (United States Tax Treaties).
 The full text of tax treaties is available on the IRS website (www.irs.gov/).
 In general, the student articles of tax treaties provide for the exemption of a certain dollar amount of U.S. source student wages every calendar year.
 The student article may also exempt scholarship payments from U.S. tax.

-To claim the tax exemption benefits of a tax treaty, nonresident or resident alien foreign nationals must contact Compliance and Immigration Services, appear in person with necessary documentation, and fill out Form 8233 (Exemption From Withholding on Compensation for Independent and Certain Dependent Personal Services of a Nonresident Alien Individual) or in the case of resident aliens, Form W8-BEN.
+To claim the tax exemption benefits of a tax treaty, nonresident or resident alien foreign nationals must contact Financial Operations & Tax, provide necessary documentation, and fill out Form 8233 (Exemption From Withholding on Compensation for Independent and Certain Dependent Personal Services of a Nonresident Alien Individual) or Form W8-BEN.